Last Revised: January 11, 2021

 On rare occasions, a department may need to hire an international graduate student as a Graduate Assistant – Teaching (GAT) who has not achieved English Language Proficiency Certification based on standardized test scores, ELPE or Alternative Certification.
 In such cases, a department may request a one-time, one-semester emergency deferral - “Emergency Deferral of Certification.”

 A deferral, if granted, would enable the international graduate student to begin the semester as a GAT under the agreement that the student will participate in a CTE-ELP program and meet the ELP certification requirements during the semester.

 If you are in this situation, then you may ask your department to submit an Emergency Deferral of Certification request on your behalf.

-Can I work as a graduate assistant or student employee in Fall 2020 if I will be taking courses and initiating research remotely from outside the United States?
+Can I work as a graduate assistant or student employee in Spring 2021 if I will be taking courses and initiating research remotely from outside the United States?

 No. Due to legal concerns, Texas A&M has concluded that significant barriers exist to employ new or continuing international and domestic graduate students who cannot physically be present in the United States.
 As such, Texas A&M will not allow this employment arrangement until we receive further guidance from counsel.
 This restriction applies to any graduate student employment position including Graduate Assistant Teaching (GAT), Research (GAR), Non-Teaching (GANT), and Lecturer (GAL).
 This restriction does not apply to graduate students currently employed and residing in another country on a temporary basis, and for the purpose of conducting research specific to that location.